What Are Dummy Pronouns?

 1. Using 'There' to Indicate Time or Place

 We can use the dummy pronoun 'there' as the subject of a sentence to indicate where or when something happens or exists or to merely indicate the existence or occurrence of something.
 Let's see some examples:

 This sentence is indicating the existence of something in a particular place.

 This sentence is indicating that something takes place at a particular time in the future.

 As you can see in these examples, we can use 'there' in all three main tenses.

 2. Using 'There' to Talk about Number or Amount

-Note that 'It' can't be plural.
-Therefore, the verbs and objects used in sentences with 'It' as their subjects, must also be in the singular form.
+Keep in mind that 'it' can't be plural.
+Therefore, the verbs and objects used in sentences with 'it' as their subject, must also be in the singular form.

 'Adverbial There' vs. 'Existential There'

 When we use 'there' as an adverb in a sentence, it takes the place of an adverb or an adverbial phrase.
 Here's an example: